Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/static/testing/testing.md

 3. 3 sections to verify
 - Go to "MyBookLog" from a desktop
     - Check goal statement form if responsive and if form can be updated
+    - Check if goal form appears correctly for new member.
     - Check that saved book are rendered using "save on wishlist" button
+    - Verify that the following information are present in the wishlist
+        - book's image
+        - book's title and author
+        - actions : buy and remove

 > Repeat verification of functionality and responsiveness on mobile phone and tablet via Developer Tool